-Women's Soccer University of California, Ir
+Women's Tennis, Wagner College

 HOME SCHOOL STUDENTS

 Learning at home is not necessarily the same as being home schooled.
 Because of recent growth in online and virtual education, a student may be able to learn at home through an online school with online teachers, which would not be considered a parent-directed tutor.